July 16, 2025

 Contingent liabilities

-Some company balance sheets also have a section that includes “contingent liabilities” or those obligations that a company may or may not owe depending on external factors.
+Some company balance sheets also include a section that includes contingent liabilities, or obligations that a company may or may not owe depending on external factors.
 Pending lawsuits are an example of a contingent liability since the company’s obligation will depend on the verdict.

-The assets section of a balance sheet typically also breaks down into long-term and short-term sections.
-These include both liquid assets, or those that a company can easily convert into cash, and non liquid assets, such as real estate.
+The "Assets" section of a balance sheet is typically also broken down into long-term and short-term sections.
+These include both liquid assets, or those that a company can easily convert into cash, and non-liquid assets, such as real estate.
 Companies pay for current liabilities using current assets.

-So, for example, if Company ABC owes the following:
+For example, if ACME Corp. owes the following:

 Long-term liabilities